IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/How-to-schedule-a-skytap-workshop.md

 7. Step 1: Environment Infromation

-  a.
-Environment Template selection is pre filled from the parent environment
+* Environment Template selection is pre filled from the parent environment

- b.
-Select the Region you want the environments provionined from.
+* Select the Region you want the environments provionined from.
 Choose the region closest to the students physical location.
 Afterwards click **Next**

   ![Workshop-step 1](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Images/Workshop-step%201.png)

 8. Step 2: Workshop Justification

-  a.
-IBM Products is pre filled from the environment page
+* (Prefilled) IBM Products

- b.
-Select the Workshop Phase
+* Select the Workshop Phase

-  c. sales opportunity number of Customer Company name is required for all workshop.
-This is a detemining factor for if you workshops get Approved or rejected
+* Sales Opportunity Number or Customer Company name is **required** for all workshop.
+This priotizes your request and a determining factor for approvals or rejection.

- d.
-Notes
+* Enter any notes you want to include with your workshop.
+Afterwards, click **Next**

   ![Workshop-step 2](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Images/Workshop-step%202.png)

-   click "next"

  9. Step 3: Scheduling Information

-  a.
-Select the "workshop delivery audience"
+* Select the "workshop delivery audience"

-  b. number of environmenrs
+* Enter number of environments

- c. number of attendees
+* Enter number of attendees

-  d. select start date/time and end date/time.
+* Select start date/time and end date/time.
 Note: your start date has to be greater than or equal to 72 hours of your current time.
+Afterwards, click **Next**

   ![Workshop-step3](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Images/Workshop-step3.png)

-   click "next"

    [OPTIONAL] Advanced settings is available if you require specific features for your workshops

    ![Workshop-step3a](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Images/Workshop-step3a.png)

-  10. Step 4: Workshop Information
+  10. Step 4: Workshop Information Fill out the workshop details and click the "Submit" button once finished.
+If you would like to finish this workshop request at a later time you can select "Save draft".
+Saved or submitted workshop requests can be viewed in "My workshops" tab.

-   a.
-"Workshop Title" this should be a unique title we suggest adding a date.
+* "Workshop Title" this should be a unique title we suggest adding a date.
 If the title is a duplicate you will be unable to submit

-   b.
-Description
+* Description

-   c.
-Instructor emails
+* Instructor emails

-   d. physical location
+ * physical location

-   e. workshop password - this is strongly advised to protect your workshop
+* workshop password - this is strongly advised to protect your workshop

-   f.
-Guide url
+ * Guide url

-   g. survey url
+* survey url

   ![Workshop-step4](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Images/Workshop-step4.png)

-   Click "Submit" button

 11. After submitting your workshop request, navigate to your My workshops page by selecting the "My workshops" button.

+Only submitted worksops are sent for review, "saved" Workshops are not reviewed.

    ![submit workshop manager page](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Images/submitted%20workshop%20request.png)